 “The United Nations is in contact with the relevant authorities and stands ready to offer any assistance if requested,” Martin Nesirky, spokesman for U.N.
 Secretary General Ban Ki-moon, said Monday.

-Turkey is "no stranger to having these seismic events," but Sunday's quake is considered major, CNN Meteorologist Reynolds Wolf said.
+Turkey is “no stranger to having these seismic events,” but Sunday’s quake is considered major, CNN Meteorologist Reynolds Wolf reported.

-A magnitude-7.6 earthquake in Izmit, Turkey, killed more than 17,000 people in 1999, according to the U.S. Geological Survey.
-A magnitude-7.2 tremor in Duzce the same year killed 894 people, the agency reported.
+A magnitude 7.6 earthquake in Izmit, Turkey, killed more than 17,000 people in 1999, according to the USGS.
+A magnitude 7.2 tremor in Duzce the same year killed 894 people, the USGS reported.